New Europe Bridge: Financing sources

 In 1999, a stability pact for South East Europe was signed by banks and national governments, aiming to bring investments to countries like Bulgaria and Romania.
 Chairman of this stability pact was Bodo Hombach, who had set up a great lobby in favor of the new bridge between Vidin and Calafat.
 The cost of building the bridge, without the adjoining infrastructures was estimated in 2000 to be €99 million.
 Bulgarian Prime Minister Ivan Kostov wanted to give the project a credit loan of US$180 million.
 Thanks to the lobby of Bodo Hombach, the European Investment Bank granted the project a credit loan of €50 million in December 2000.
 In January 2001, the cost for the bridge construction and the adjacent roads toward the bridge was estimated at US$200 million.

 In 2004, a research on the design of the bridge was financed by the PHARE program.
 In 2005 and 2006, consultants were hired to control all procedures in the building process and private companies were invited to send in a bid.

 In 2012, the cost of building the Danube Bridge 2 and its adjoining infrastructures raised to the sum of €226 million.

 Construction progress

 Construction of the Vidin–Calafat Bridge as seen in 2010 on the Bulgarian river bank.
 View towards the small island in the Bulgarian non-navigable part of the Danube river.
-The ferry boat terminal is about 4km down the river from the bridge.
+The ferry boat terminal is about 4 km down the river from the bridge.

 Construction officially began on 13 May 2007 in Vidin in the presence of Bulgarian Prime Minister Sergei Stanishev and Special Coordinator of the Stability Pact for South Eastern Europe Erhard Busek.
 According to former Romanian Minister of Transport, Constructions and Tourism Radu Berceanu, construction was planned to be completed in 2010, with most of the construction to be done by Bulgarian subcontractors.